 Intricate knowledge of beer.
 A brewery owner needs to be invested in and enthusiastic about the work.
 Comprehensive knowledge of beer and the beer industry will be an advantage for any brewery owner.

 Familiarity with beer trends.
-Trends can change quickly, so brewery owners need to stay aware of the current and evolving trends in the beer industry.
+Trends can change quickly, so brewery owners need to stay aware of the beer industry’s current and evolving trends.
 With this knowledge, a brewery owner can make wise product development choices.

 Attention to detail.
 Details are so important when brewing beer.
-From choosing the right equipment and ingredients to accurately describing the notes in each beer, a brewery owner needs to have a focused, attentive nature.
+A brewery owner needs to have a focused, attentive nature from choosing the right equipment and ingredients to accurately describe the notes in each beer.

 Customer service skills.
 A business owner with great customer service skills can help ensure that brewery visitors have a great experience, encouraging return visits and customer loyalty.